SF-V: Single Forward Video Generation Model: Method

 where $R1$ denotes the R1 gradient penalty~\cite{mescheder2018training, add}.
 Here, we omit other conditional input for $\mathcal{D}_\phi$, such as $c_{noise}(\sigma^\prime)$ and image conditioning $\mathbf{c}$, for simplicity.

 \textbf{Discussion.} Our latent adversarial training framework is largely inspired by LADD~\cite{ladd}.
 Similar to LADD, we set $T_g = 4$ in practice and utilize a pre-trained diffusion model as part of the discriminator.
-However, our approach has several key differences compared with LADD. \emph{First}, we extend the image latent adversarial distillation framework to the video domain by incorporating spatial and temporal heads to achieve one-step generation for video diffusion models.
-The specifics of the spatial and temporal heads are discussed in Sec.~\ref{sec: method: heads}.
-Additionally, we notice that, using the UNet encoder as the discriminator backbone, instead of the entire UNet as in LADD~\cite{ladd}, is sufficient to achieve high-quality results.
-This smaller discriminator design is especially important for video diffusion model as it enables faster training and consumes less GPU memory. \emph{Second}, based on the EDM-framework~\cite{karras2022elucidating}, we observe that sampling $t^\prime$ using a discretized lognormal distribution provides more stable adversarial training compared to the logit-normal distribution used in LADD~\cite{ladd}. \emph{Finally}, unlike LADD~\cite{ladd}, we utilize real video data instead of synthetic data for training and incorporate a reconstruction objective (\ie, Eq.~\eqref{equ: reconstruction}) to ensure more stable training.
+However, our approach has several key differences compared with LADD~\cite{ladd}. \emph{First}, we extend the image latent adversarial distillation framework to the video domain by incorporating spatial and temporal heads to achieve one-step generation for video diffusion models.
+The specifics of the spatial and temporal heads are discussed in Sec.~\ref{sec: method: heads}. \emph{Second}, based on the EDM-framework~\cite{karras2022elucidating}, we observe that sampling $t^\prime$ using a discretized lognormal distribution provides more stable adversarial training compared to the logit-normal distribution used in LADD~\cite{ladd}. \emph{Finally}, unlike LADD~\cite{ladd}, we utilize real video data instead of synthetic data for training and incorporate a reconstruction objective (\ie, Eq.~\eqref{equ: reconstruction}) to ensure more stable training.